Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </ul>
 ## General Use/Notes
 <ul>
+  <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building</li>
   <li>Objects can be added and removed at will simply by toggling the associated gameobject with a ParentObject script on/off in the hierarchy(dont click them if they are complex objects), but they will take time to appear as the acceleration structure needs to  be rebuilt</li>
   <li>If you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it(Does not need to be reloaded for Naive tracing)</li>
   <li>If you use normal maps, they need to be in unity normal map format</li>